eth-cscs/sarus/doc/config/basic_configuration.rst

 .. note::

-   It is not necessary to manually run the configuration script after installing Sarus through the Spack package manager.
+   Usually it is not  necessary to manually run the configuration script after installing Sarus through the Spack package manager.
-   The Spack package already uses the script internally to create a starting configuration.
+   Unless instructed differently, the Spack package already uses the script internally to create a starting configuration.

 Please note that ``configure_installation.sh`` will only create a baseline configuration.
 To enable more advanced features of Sarus, *sarus.json* should